Pure Jerry: Merriweather Post Pavilion, September 1 & 2, 1989: Critical reception

 On Allmusic, Lindsay Planer said, "The lineup heard here was the longest running incarnation of the Jerry Garcia Band...
 By the late '80s Garcia and company had matured from the smaller intimacy of concert bars and theater-sized venues to easily filling sheds (read: amphitheaters).
 The boost in popularity could possibly be attributed to the level of musicianship that audiences were consistently treated to.
 In fact, the consensus among seasoned Deadheads and Garcia aficionados was that his work outside the increasingly cumbersome Grateful Dead scene was often better and more inspired.
 Pure Jerry: Merriweather Post Pavilion, September 1 & 2, 1989 offers nearly four hours of evidence to support their claims."

 In The Music Box, John Metzger said, "... by 1989, the [Grateful Dead] once again was performing as a formidably cohesive unit.
 Naturally, this positive turn of events affected the Jerry Garcia Band, too....
 One certainly could quibble that perhaps the Merriweather Post Pavilion concerts might have been better represented by a compilation-style effort...
 Yet, there also is something to be said for releasing shows intact, if only because concerts by the Jerry Garcia Band, much like those by the Grateful Dead, contained a unique ebb and flow, and plucking songs out of context, more often than not, seriously diminishes the group's carefully constructed continuity.... while Shining Star remains a more pristine representation of the latter day Jerry Garcia Band, Pure Jerry Volume 5 is also a very worthy endeavor..."

 In Glide magazine, Chad Berndtson wrote, "This latest, four-disc collection — full, uncut recordings of a legitimately magical pair of warm September nights just north of Washington D.C. — might be the best all around [Pure Jerry] release yet....
-For a short time in the late 1980s, before its own decline — parallel (and far less laboriously) to the Grateful Dead's own in the early 1990s — the Jerry Garcia Band transcended its own glorious casualness and became an A-level exploratory outfit....
+For a short time in the late 1980s, before its own decline — parallel (and far less laboriously) to the Grateful Dead's in the early 1990s — the Jerry Garcia Band transcended its own glorious casualness and became an A-level exploratory outfit....
 If other JGB releases have more moments of individual, isolated fireworks, as Jerry's playing is a bit less intense (though hardly subdued) throughout this pair, this one is consistent as hell as a listenable document."

 On Jambands.com, John Patrick Gatta said, "Historically, it is significant because these JGB gigs came after a strong summer tour with the Grateful Dead...
 So, it's no surprise that [Garcia's] good spirits are reflected throughout the onstage interaction.
 There's a lively, confident pace to the arrangements....
 All 28 tracks (with only one repeat over the two concerts) display this outfit's sense of swing and seamless merge of rock, R&B, gospel and reggae.